 Tirthan valley is located at a close distance of 38 Km from the beautiful town of Mandi in Himachal over the Delhi Manali highway (NH21).
 Hence you can reach Tirthan valley throughout the year by any mode of transport you prefer.
-This valley is very well connected with the famous hill stations like Manali, and you can plan your trip accordingly.
-The district headquarter of Kullu is just 62 Km from here and Manali is further 40 km to reach.
+This valley is very well connected with famous hill stations like Manali, and you can plan your trip accordingly.
+The district headquarter of Kullu is just 52 Km and Manali is at a distance of 92 km from here.

 By Flight to Tirthan Valley

-Because of close proximity to Kullu, you can reach here at Tirthan valley by air comfortably.
-The nearest airport to this valley is Bhuntar airport at a distance of 55 km, with all-time taxi facilities available to commute.
+Because of proximity to Kullu, you can reach here at Tirthan valley by air comfortably.
+The nearest airport to this valley is Bhuntar airport at a distance of 45 km, with all-time taxi facilities available to commute.
 From the airport, you have to take a taxi or government bus to reach Tirthan valley and you will reach here in another one hour from the airport.
-The flight schedule depends on the prevailing weather at Kullu, hence you must check the schedule prior to planning your trip here.
+The flight schedule depends on the prevailing weather at Kullu, hence you must check the schedule before planning your trip here.

 Being located at such a high altitude, you cannot expect to reach here by Rail.
 However, you can complete some portion of your itinerary by rail before reaching the valley.
-The nearest railway station to the valley is Chandigarh which is 270 km i.e 7-hour journey.
+The nearest railway station to this valley is Chandigarh which is 270 km i.e at a 7-hour journey.
 From Chandigarh, you have to opt for taxi or bus services to reach here and you can find a lot of bus and private taxis plying on the Delhi Manali highway.

 Best time to visit Tirthan Valley

 The Jalori pass is at a height of 3125 meters and it acts as a connecting link between Kullu and Shimla.
-This pass offers you panoramic views and great landscapes to spend some luxurious time with the circle.
+This pass offers you panoramic views and great landscapes to spend some luxurious time.
 Pass also has one old temple where Lord Shiva and Budhi Nagin is being worshipped.
 You will get some refreshment options here at the pass, but to have a meal you are advised to go to nearby locations like Jibhi or Shoja.
 Both these beautiful locations are equidistant at 5 km from Jalori pass.
-You can further trek for another 5-6 Km to reach yet another beautiful and clear water Serolsar lake.
+You can trek for 5-6 Km to reach the beautiful and clear water Serolsar lake from the Jalori pass.

 You can easily drive your vehicle up to the pass, but to reach the Serolsar lake, you have to park your vehicle at the Jalori pass and trek further.
-The leading road to Jalori pass is narrow and extremely steep, not to mention uneven and full of potholes, making it a bumpy ride and sometimes it becomes difficult to drive the car even in first gear.
+The leading road to Jalori pass is narrow and extremely steep, making it a bumpy ride and sometimes it becomes difficult to drive the car even in first gear.
 The pass opens in the second week of March and shuts down in December due to snowfall.

 Parvati Valley is situated in the Kullu District which is around 70 km from Tirthan valley.
 This valley got its name from the river Parvati which flows through the valley.
-The highest point at 1600 meter in this valley, it acts as a gateway to religious Importance, which is equally important for Hindu and Sikh religion people.
-Other locations to explore here are Kasol, Malana, and Kheer Ganga trekking.
+The sacred Manikaran Sahib at a height of 1600 meters in this valley acts as a gateway to religious Importance, which is equally important for Hindu and Sikh religious people.
+Other locations to explore here are Tosh village, Kasol, Malana, and famous Kheer Ganga trekking.
 Parvati Valley is a perfect place to enjoy calm and fresh weather which become more enchanting by the riverside aroma of herbs.
 Parvati Valley is famous for its beauty, its culture with a blend of sweet Israeli people and its devotional importance for both Hindu and Sikh religious people.
 You can visit a dedicated blog on Parvati valley to explore it in detail.

-Hampta pass is another beautiful location if you are a trekking and adventure sports lover.
+Hampta pass is a beautiful location if you are a trekking and adventure sports lover.
 This pass offers you the mesmerizing scenic beauty of mountains, lakes, and valleys to spend a beautiful time here.
-This place is like not to avoid the place for photographers having a wide range of frames for them to capture and memorize.
+This place is must visit place for the photographers having a wide range of frames for them to capture and memorize.
 This trek usually lasts for four to five days and it starts from a village which is at a distance of one hour drive from Manali.
-From there, this trek runs along the river Hampta for some time followed by beautiful meadows and a valley en route.
+From there, this trek runs along the river Hampta for some time followed by beautiful meadows and a valley.
 The Hampta Pass trek is moderate as per the difficulty level of trekking and can be accomplished by a beginner with a little bit of training.

-Pandoh Dam is another location for you to spend some peaceful time in the backdrop of a dam, once you plan your trip to the Tirthan valley.
+Pandoh Dam is a beautiful location for you to spend some peaceful time in the backdrop of a dam, once you plan your trip to the Tirthan valley.
 This dam is just 20 km from the valley and actually, you have to travel across this dam when coming from Mandi town to the valley.
-It is an embankment Dam built to generate hydroelectric power, lies in the Mandi district of Himachal Pradesh, and constructed on Beas River.
+It is an embankment Dam built to generate hydroelectric power, lies in the Mandi district of Himachal Pradesh, and constructed on the Beas River.
 The place is an ideal spot for picnics and is much cherished by families and kids.